SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Rainbow puts a hoof under Pinkie's chin, lifting her face so they're looking eye to eye.
 "Hey, it's okay.
 We forgive you.
 We love you!"

-Pinkie jumps forward uncontrollably and hugs Rainbow in a tight bear-like hug.
+Pinkie jumps forward uncontrollably and wraps Rainbow in a tight bear-like hug.
 "Thank you!"

 Rainbow hugs her back as a blush spreads across her face.

 After the hug is over, Pinkie looks at the mirror with a confused expression.
 "Where did my reflection go?
 How did you girls find out?"

 Twilight steps forward.
 "Well, it's no coincidence.
 Your reflection came and told us about how you've needed help for so long.
-I guess you stepped in poison joke when you were in the Everfree Forest with Fluttershy, which may have allowed your reflection talk to us."
+I guess you stepped in Poison Joke when you were in the Everfree Forest with Fluttershy, which may have allowed your reflection talk to us."

 "I appreciate the help, but I don't know where to even start with how bad things have gotten…"